AtRiskMedia/tractstack-docs/src/content/docs/start/installation.md

 - `storykeep.hello.yourdomain.com` will serve the backend services
   :::

-### Run the install script
+#### Run the install script

 Use the `tractstack-install.sh` script to get a new instance of Tract Stack (e.g. 1 website).
 A new user account and `/home/user` folder will be generated through this process.
 (If you are running multiple websites, simply repeat the process with a different user name.)

 Carefully decide upon a subdomain for this Tract Stack.
 It will also be used as username on Debian.
 It **must** be short and text only, no spaces.
-We'll use `hello` as a default.
+We'll use `hello` as a default user name/sub-domain.

 Once your website is live, you can set-up the subdomains a CNAME records pointing to the primary domain.